-A course designed for non-dance majors that involves the development of skill, knowledge and appreciation of modern dance through the presentation of fundamental techniques and other movement experiences.
+Designed for the non-dance major, this course involves the development of skill, knowledge and appreciation of modern dance through the presentation of fundamental techniques and other movement experiences.
 Prerequisite: DAPE 113.
 One credit.

 DAPE 120 Foundations of Ballet Technique